Devin Loong is a busy man.

 This interview has been edited for clarity.

-Ona Brunswick is due to open later this year.
+Ona Brunswick is open now.
 You’ll find them on Ovens st, opposite the Oven Street Bakery.

 Devin Loong heads up Ona Coffee's retail operations in Melbourne.
 He is a two-time Australia Brewer's Cup Champion.
 You can see him compete at the World Barista Championships at the Melbourne International Coffee Expo in May.